ajhenley/gitbook/the_structure_theorem.md

 statement b
 statement c

-For example, a typical sequence of statements in an algorithm might read:
+A sequence of statements in an algorithm might read:

-add 1 to pageCount<br/>
+add 1 to pageCount
-Print heading line1<br/>
+Print heading line1
-Print heading line2<br/>
+Print heading line2
-Set lineCount to zero<br/>
+Set lineCount to zero
-Read customer record<br/><br/>
+Read customer record

-These instructions illustrate the sequence control structure as a straightforward list of steps written one after the other, in a top-to-bottom fashion.
-Each instruction will be executed in the order in which it appears.
+These instructions illustrate the sequence control structure as a list of steps.
+Each is written one after the other, from start to finish.
+Each instruction will be executed as it appears.

 ####Selection